The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 There are also other containers such as glass or ceramic.
 These are very rare, but sometimes you can find them on the market.

-However, there are many other classifications, such as organic, conventional, premium, first harvest, with or without Denomination of Origin.
-A whole mess, especially for the person who does not know the world of olive oil well.
+Now you know that there are many types of olive oils, like: extra virgin olive oil, olive oil, pomance oliveoil.
+Furthermore, in the market you can find other classifications, such as organic, conventional, premium, first harvest, with or without Denomination of Origin, mild, strong olive oil.
+Hence, a whole mess, especially for somebody who does not know anything about olive oil.

 a) In an oil mill or a cooperative?